-Twelve years later on February 29th 1952 President Harry Truman would change this name to “Citizenship Day“, by signing it into law.
+Twelve years later on February 29th, 1952 President Harry Truman would change this name to “Citizenship Day“.
+This was done by signing it into law.

 This date would thus recognize anyone who had become an American citizen.

-Then on August 2nd 1956 Congress wanted there to be a week long celebration that would begin on September 17th and end on September 23rd.
+Then on August 2nd, 1956 Congress wanted there to be a week-long celebration.
+The celebration would begin on September 17th and end on September 23rd.

 Congress also requested that the President proclaim this week to be called “Constitution Week“.